It goes without saying that shoplifting is a major problem in retail.

 Set up products or fixtures in such a way that you can quickly check if anything is missing.
 If possible, keep products visible at all times.

-How to handle shoplifters
+How to handle and confront shoplifters

 Sometimes, even the best deterrents can fail to discourage stubborn shoplifters.
 So, what should you do if you find yourself dealing with a shoplifter?
 That depends on many factors including your location, the size of your store, the price of the item they attempted to steal, etc.